JensRantil/jensrantil.github.io/content/posts/2023-09-16_the-hidden-opportunity-in-feedback.md

    * does not ask clarifying questions from the giver, **risking to not fully understand why the behaviour is perceived the way it is**.
-Sometimes when you get feedback, the underlying perceived impact is based on something explicit.
+Sometimes when you get feedback, the underlying perceived impact is based on something implicit.
 The person might be scared, worried, or reminded of a similar situation from the past.
    * **misses an opportunity to engage the person giving the feedback** in coming up with a solution.
 After all, it's a giver who knows the best how